bloominstituteoftechnology/Graphs/gitconfigtest.md

+Run these two commands:

 ```
 $ git config user.email
 $ git config user.name
 $
 ```

-If these two `git config` commands result in an empty return, then your `.gitconfig` file has yet to be set up.
+If these commands result in an empty return, then your `.gitconfig` file has yet to be set up.

 With macOS you can use
 `$ open ~/``